 - Click Edit and select Turn on vSAN.

-- To create the vSAN disk group, select all the cache and capacity drives of hosts ESXi_MGMT_01 through ESXi_MGMT_04, and add them to the vSAN cluster.
+- To create the vSAN disk group, select all the magnetic disks and flash drives of hosts ESXi_MGMT_01 through ESXi_MGMT_04, and add them to the vSAN cluster.

 - Name the vSAN datastore TCP_MGMT_VSAN_DS.